 This course is for students who, having successfully developed strong basic skills, are ready to increase proficiency in oral comprehension and in the speaking, reading and writing skills of Mandarin Chinese.

 Readings are real-life dialogues emphasizing proper use of Mandarin with the goal of developing vocabulary and fluency.
 Written and oral precision will be emphasized.

 Authentic materials will be studied.
 Culture content is incorporated into instruction.

 Students can write short articles by either hand writing or typing Chinese characters.

-Prerequisite - Mandarin Chinese I. Offered at NHS
+Prerequisite - Mandarin Chinese I.

-MANDARIN CHINESE III WLD 5310
+MANDARIN CHINESE III